bforte/Functoid/README.md

 ## Commands

-This is the full list of all commands that `lambdoid` currently knows each with a description and possibly the lambda term that gets applied to the current function:
+This is the full list of all commands that `functoid` currently knows each with a description and possibly the lambda term that gets applied to the current function: